sashamikushova/CalculatorKotlin/README.md

 # CalculatorKotlin

-A simple calculator for android
+A simple calculator for Android